AndyWhelan/DCU-Project-2025/README.md

 * **Next Meeting**: should probably have more frequent.
 Any availability from Friday week?

 # TODO
+1. Adjust coordinate system to match that in paper of Degli-Esposti.
-1. Rethink scaling
+2. Rethink scaling
-2. Sensibility checks on refl_plot.m graph
+3. Sensibility checks on refl_plot.m graph
-3. Try using the spectral reflectance to calculate the received power for antennas with a radius of tolerance.
+4. Try using the spectral reflectance to calculate the received power for antennas with a radius of tolerance.